Gain access to personalized product screening, the best pricing, rewards, and more!

 What is a Rat/Mouse Snap Trap

 Snap traps are the most traditional form of rat or mice control within homes, businesses, or other structures.
-They are still widely used today by most professionals and homeowners, simply because they work and they work fast.
+They are still widely used today by most professionals and homeowners simply because they work and they work fast.

-To eliminate rodent infestations in or around your home quickly and effectively, we recommend using Solutions Easy Set Rat Trap or Solutions Easy Set Mouse Trap.
-Both of these products are designed after a traditional snap trap design.
 The Easy Set Snap Traps are a type of lethal rodent snap trap made from durable plastic and steel, making them more long-lasting than traditional wooden snap traps.
-With its special construction, the Solutions Easy Set Traps provides great economic value with its ability to be reusable.
+With its unique construction, the Solutions Easy Set Traps provides excellent economic value with its ability to be reusable.

 What is a Multiple-Catch or Live-Catch Mouse Trap